How Radical Candor can make you a MUCH better boss

 Looking back, I realize she did me a huge favor – I started communicating more professionally long before I myself became a manager.

-The moral of the tale is this: candid and timely feedback helps your employees improve and up their game, and it helps them grow professionally.
+The moral of the tale is this: candid and timely feedback helps your employees up their game and grow professionally.
 Like Kim Scott says, “No one wakes up in the morning thinking they want to go to work and do a terrible job.”
 Very often, all you need is Radical Candor to prevent that from happening.